Students, Supervisor & Supervisory Committees

 • OCF Master’s student in the 12-credit stream must have a minimum of two members on their Supervisory committee (including the supervisor).

-• OCF Doctoral students must have a minimum of four faculty members on their committee (including the supervisor), two of which must be IOF faculty members.
-While Non-G+PS members (see above) or non-IOF members of G+PS can be added, the Supervisory Committee is usually primarily composed of UBC faculty members of the IOF holding the rank of Assistant Professor, Associate Professor, or Professor.
+• OCF Doctoral students must have a minimum of three faculty (G+PS) members on their committee (including the supervisor), two of whom must be UBC-Vancouver faculty members.
+While Non-G+PS members (see below) can be added, the Supervisory Committee is usually primarily composed of IOF / UBC faculty members holding the rank of Assistant Professor, Associate Professor, or Professor.
+It is recommended that at least one committee member be from a graduate program other than the students.

 In addition, students can consider adding Honorary Members to their Supervisory Committee.
 These Honorary Members play a different, more flexible, support role for the students, and are not counted towards the minimum number of members required to form the Supervisory Committee.
 Please see the Honorary Membership form for details.